The 21st century.

 Be proud.
 But never let it get in the way of personal development and happiness.

 Seek self-development constantly.
 Read.
 Learn.
 Risk.
-But don’t seek to become better for someone else.
+But NEVER seek to become better for someone else first.
 Do it for you first.
+Only then, can you really become better for someone else.

 And remember.
 It is always about finding Balance.